AML Whitepapers

 • Software: A small software program or application must be produced and loaded onto the device in order to generate the screen prompts telling the operator to scan or enter data.
 This can usually be accomplished with a program generation tool that can be used by non-programmers, but still takes some time and thought to properly execute.

-• Not real time: This means that the information is not available to be processed by the host software application until it has been uploaded to the computer, and then imported into the host package.
+• Not real-time: This means that the information is not available to be processed by the host software application until it has been uploaded to the computer and then imported into the host package.
 Until the data is uploaded, it is still somewhat vulnerable should the device get damaged or destroyed.

 • Low-volume: Batch data collection devices may not be the best choice for a receiving application in a high-volume, high-velocity distribution center where the information is needed on a more real-time basis.
 They are limited to relatively simple applications such as physical inventory counts.